andrasferenczi/dart-data-plugin/README.md

 - use `@required` annotation
 - use `new` keyword when instantiation

----

-### Under the hood
+#### Under the hood

-This project is built using Kotlin and makes use of IntelliJ's PSI elements for extracting the structure of your the Dart file of your selection.
+This project is built using Kotlin and makes use of IntelliJ's PSI elements for extracting the structure of the Dart file of your selection.